 You should have a University degree in Biochemistry, Biotechnology, Bioinformatics, Physics or other related fields, and have a strong interest in biology and biophysical techniques.
 Computational skills or experience in statistical analysis are an advantage.
 You should also have excellent technical skills, good interpersonal skills and the enthusiasm to apply and develop new techniques.

-The position will be funded according to 2/3 TV-L E13.
+The position will be funded initially until the end of 2025 according to 2/3 TV-L E13.
+An extension of the position is expected.
 There will be interviews from now on until the position has been filled.
 Potsdam University is an equal opportunity employer.
 Handicapped candidates with equal qualifications will be given preference.

 How to apply: